 What is WWF doing?

-At the 2010 meeting of the Convention on International Trade in Endangered Species (CITES), WWF lobbied hard to have 6 shark species added to CITES Appendix II.
-The porbeagle (a pelagic shark) was successfully added to the list, unfortunatley the other 5 were not listed.
+In 2010 WWF lobbied hard to have 6 shark species added to CITES Appendix II.
+The Porbeagle (a pelagic shark) was initially successfully added to the list, a decision that was overturned on the last day of the meeting, unfortunatley the other 5 were not listed either.
 Read more.

 How you can help

 - Buy seafood that has been sustainably caught.
 You can tell because it will have a certification label on the packaging such as the Marine Stewardship Council certification.

 - Adopt a great white shark from the WWF-US Online Gift Center.

 - Spread the word!
 Click on the button to share this information with others via email or your favourite social networking service.